 A credit card however, is not a good choice as the hefty upfront fees and large interest rates would make using it a risk, even if you make the monthly minimum payments on it judiciously.

-Aside from banks, the best place to borrow money is from licensed money lenders like GM Creditz.
+Aside from banks, the best place to for personal loan is from licensed money lenders like GM Creditz.
 GM Creditz has a long history of serving our customers and giving them the best rates along with flexible repayment terms in order for them to meet their financial obligations.

 They have numerous rave reviews online from happy customers all over Singapore, making us one of the most trustworthy licensed lenders around.